Chemical Reaction Networks in a Laplacian Framework: Examples

 \ese Note that the second of these equations implies that there is no positive equilibrium at all!
 It is possible to show directly that the positive orthant is invariant, but it is much more involved than in the previous example.
 The kernel of the matrix $L_{\mathrm{out}}S^T$ is spanned by $(1,0,0,0,0,0)^T$ and so in this example the only linear conserved quantity is the value of $x_1$.
 It is clear from equation \eqref{eq:x1constant} that it is conserved, though it would take some work to directly verify that there are no other linear ones.

-One confirms (by tedious computation or using symbolic manipulator like MAPLE) that $\ke S L_{\mathrm{out}}^T = \dim \ke L_{\mathrm{out}}^T$.
+One confirms (by tedious computation or using symbolic manipulator like MAPLE) that $\ke S L_{\mathrm{out}}^T = \ke L_{\mathrm{out}}^T$.
 Thus the Laplacian deficiency (Definition \ref{def:Ldeficiency}) of this system is zero.
-There is no strictly positive equilibrium, and so Theorem \ref{thm:0deficiency} implies that in this $G$ is not CSC.
+There is no strictly positive equilibrium, and Theorem \ref{thm:0deficiency} says that in this is equivalent to $G$ not being CSC.
 This can be directly verified from Figure \ref{fig:example-reversed}.
-Better yet, Corollary \ref{cor:0deficiency} implies that there is no orbit such that for all $i$, $\ln x_i(t)$ is bounded.
+Better yet, Theorem \ref{thm:0deficiencybdd} implies that there is no orbit such that for all $i$, $\ln x_i(t)$ is bounded.
 The orbit of a positive initial condition must approach the boundary of the orthant or infinity (or both).